a3delta/portfolio/sim-city-csharp/README.md

   - [ ] If its population = 4 & is adjacent to 8+ cells with a population of 4+.

 **Simulation - Industrial**
-- [ ] For the following conditions, increment a cell's population & assign the available workers to that job if there are 2+ available workers:
+- [ ] For the following conditions, increment an I cell's population & assign the available workers to that job if there are 2+ available workers:
   - [ ] If its population = 0 & it is adjacent to a T or #.
   - [ ] If its population = 0 & it is adjacent to 1+ cells with a population of 1+.
   - [ ] If its population = 1 & it is adjacent to 2+ cells with a population of 1+.
   - [ ] If its population = 2 & it is adjacent to 4+ cells with a population of 2+.

 **Simulation - Commercial**
-- [ ] For the following conditions, increment a cell's population and assign 1 available worker & 1 good to that job if there are 1+ workers & 1+ goods available:
+- [ ] For the following conditions, increment a C cell's population and assign 1 available worker & 1 good to that job if there are 1+ workers & 1+ goods available:
   - [ ] If its population = 0 & it is adjacent to a T or #.
   - [ ] If its population = 0 & it is adjacent to 1+ cells with a population of 1+.
   - [ ] If its population = 1 & it is adjacent to 2+ cells with a population of 1+.